IslandViewPTA/islandview-pta-site/content/news/2020-10-newsletter.md

 ## THE GREAT PUMPKIN GIVEAWAY

+#### Monday, October 26 from 3 to 4 pm

-Island View PTA and WatchDogs is hosting a
+Island View PTA and WatchDogs are hosting a drive through event to continue the fall tradition of pumpkin fun. **First come, first serve to receive a free pumpkin - only one per Island View family.**

 **THANK YOU to Schuh Farms** for generously donating the pumpkins for this festive event!